OctavianTocan/blog.octaviantocan.com/content/home-page-list/Helping AI help me make games.md

 ### Here's what I actually want to build:

-I've been thinking about basically giving it access to things that you do on a daily basis like creating blueprints, refactoring nodes, extracting the parts that are interesting out of functions.
-Just writing tool tips, writing documentation, speeding up workflows that we all do.
+I've been thinking about giving it access to things you do on a daily basis, like creating blueprints, refactoring nodes, or extracting the parts that are interesting out of functions.
+Even things like writing tooltips, or documentation would be useful; they're things we all do.

-My first and most prioritized usage right now is the blueprint refactoring usage.
-So prioritizing that usage for me is very important.
+But my first and most prioritized usage right now is Blueprint refactoring.

 ### My blueprint refactoring toolkit

-I'm thinking of taking some of the code I have in the BlueprintTraverser class, and moving it to a tool inside of custom implementation of the MCP thing.
+I'm thinking of taking some of the code I have in the BlueprintTraverser class (a class I wrote for a completely different plugin, which I'm sure I'll talk about at some point), and moving it to one of these tools.

 **Functions:**

 - `GetAllGraphNames` - Returns the names of all the graphs in the Blueprint
 - `GetAllEventNamesInGraph(String: graph_name)` - Returns the names of all the events in the specific graph in the asset
 - `GetAllFunctionNames` - Returns an array of strings with the function names
 - `GetFunctionInfo(String: function_name)` - Returns information about a specific function in JSON format with name, tooltip, category, whether it's pure, thread safe, const, plus all the inputs and outputs with their types

 **Variables:**

 - `GetAllVariableNames` - If I get one of these then it can use the names to access more information about this variable
 - `GetVariableInfo(String: variable_name)` - This one is really useful to get all the information about one specific variable
 - `SetVariableInfo(VariableInfo: variable_info)` - For making changes

 I could also add things like:

 - `GetFunctionExplanation(String: function_name)` - Explains what a function does in a simple manner
 - `CreateFunction(FunctionInfo: function_info)`